 Tip No. 2: Make Sure You Use a Soft Credit Inquiry

 Any time you send in a rental application, chances are your credit will be run to see if you are a worthy candidate for the property.
 More times than not, this will be a hard credit inquiry .

 A hard credit inquiry can damage your credit score by up to five points.
 If you have to apply to multiple properties near Los Angeles Pierce College, this can add up over time.
 In addition, if you aren’t getting approved to a property because of your credit score, you will be forced to apply to other places, further damaging your already low score.

 The antidote to this problem is a soft credit inquiry .
 A soft inquiry will retrieve just about the same information about your credit without actually damaging it.
 Before you send in your application to a Warner Center Apartment, be sure to ask if the credit inquiry is a hard or soft one.

 Tip No. 3: Find Good Roommates

 Living with a roommate can drastically cut down on rent costs for your Warner Center apartment.
-For new students, there are some services that will help you find a roommate.
 If you have the luxury of being able to choose your roommate, it is important that you make a good decision.
 Picking someone just because they are your friend isn’t always the best idea.